firebase/genkit/docs/monitoring.md

 ## Telemetry Configuration

 Genkit automatically manages tracing and metrics without requiring explicit configuration.
 You can enable telemetry exports for Firebase or Google Cloud using their respective plugins and helper functions.
-Uisng either plugin poweres the [Firebase AI Monitoring dashboard (private preview)](https://forms.gle/Lp5S1NxbZUXsWc457) that has an AI-idiomatic view of telemetry data.
+Using either plugin poweres the [Firebase AI Monitoring dashboard (private preview)](https://forms.gle/Lp5S1NxbZUXsWc457) that has an AI-idiomatic view of telemetry data.

 ### For Firebase: